linode/docs/docs/security/securing-your-server-with-fail2ban.md

 #### Ban Time and Retry Amount

 The `bantime`, `findtime`, and `maxretry` then need to be set.
-These are the values the define the circumstances of a ban, and the length of time of a ban.
+These are the values that define the circumstances and the length of time of a ban.

 {: .file-excerpt}
 /etc/fail2ban/jail.local